mjctechguy/dotfiles/README.md

 ./setup
 ```

-**Extras**
+## Extras
 Font Awesome is reqiured for icons used in waybar, but I use this font package instead which includes Font Awesome 4.7 and other fonts: https://github.com/gabrielelana/awesome-terminal-fonts

-**Credits**
+## Credits

-Credit to Dracula for themes and colours: https://draculatheme.com/
+Dracula for themes and colours: https://draculatheme.com/

-Credit to Alex Pearce for the orginal atricle on setting up GNU Stow and git to store dotfiles: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/
+Alex Pearce for the orginal atricle on setting up GNU Stow and git to store dotfiles: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/